cuie-team/cuie-frontend/README.md

 # CUIE
 ## What is this app?
 CUIE application is the variety app for CU engineering students.
 We could chat to friends, professors and staff.
-We also have feed to keep up what's on trend right now in our university.
+We also have feed views to keep up what's on trend right now in our university.
 Many useful features provided in CUIE application.

 ## Description